pydatakla/FoodWasteAndData/README.md

 # FoodWasteAndData
 # Title
-Development of a continental Food Demand and Food Wastage application (Web-based)
+Development of a Continental Food Demand and Wastage Data Application (Web-based)

 ## Introduction
 Today, the world faces uncertainity of food security largely due to food wastage along the whole food supply chain.